John Surman: Life and career

 Since the 1990s, he has composed several suites of music that feature his playing in unusual contexts, including with church organ and chorus (Proverbs and Songs, 1996); with a classical string quintet (Coruscating); and with the London Brass and Jack DeJohnette (Free and Equal, 2001).
 He has also played in a unique trio with Tunisian oud-player Anouar Brahem and bassist Dave Holland (Thimar, 1997); has performed the songs of John Dowland with singer John Potter formerly of the Hilliard Ensemble; and made contributions to the drum and bass album Disappeared by Spring Heel Jack.

 Other musicians he has worked with include bassist Miroslav Vitouš, bandleader Gil Evans, pianist Paul Bley and Vigleik Storaas, saxophonist (and composer) John Warren, guitarists Terje Rypdal and John Abercrombie and trumpeter Tomasz Stańko.

+His latest musical endeavour is Words Unspoken, which was released on ECM Records in February 2024 to universal critical acclaim, receiving a glowing five-star write-up in BBC Music Magazine and widespread radio play across Europe and North America.
+This bassless quartet features Thomas Strønen on drums as well as the British Rob Luft on guitar and electronics.